QianqianShan/Auto_Complete/README.md

 * Calculate the counts of each following word given the previous word sequence and save the top $k$ frequent following words for each possible combination of previous word sequence into MySQL database.

-* Visualize the auto-complete process with PHP, MySQL and jQuery as shown at [http://www.bewebdeveloper.com/tutorial-about-autocomplete-using-php-mysql-and-jquery](http://www.bewebdeveloper.com/tutorial-about-autocomplete-using-php-mysql-and-jquery
-).
-LAMP (Linux, Apache HTTP server, MySQL, PHP) software bundle is used for the visulization ([Wiki](https://en.wikipedia.org/wiki/LAMP_(software_bundle))).